 After four years of fashion school madness (including competing in and co-directing the infamous Fusion Fashion Show and receiving in-person compliments from Alexander Wang on a pair of harem pants I made), I got my BFA in Fashion Design.
 In case you’re wondering, I adore my alma mater and the experience was incredible.
 Check out my interview with the Fashion Institute of Technology’s Alumni Association.

 After graduation, I sought out and secured an internship at the infamous media powerhouse Refinery29 (which was a small fashion website in a Tribeca basement at the time).
 I realized writing about fashion was just as much fun as creating it.

 From the position of editorial intern, I was lucky enough to grow into an editorial contributor, then a freelance copywriter, and finally a guest editor.
 I credit R29 and my mentors there with laying the groundwork for my entire career, including blogging.

-Since then, my copy career has allowed me to work with amazing companies like Tiffany & Co., Victoria’s Secret, J.Crew, John Varvatos and Intermix (to name a few).
+Since then, my copy career has allowed me to work with major companies like FARM Rio, Tiffany & Co., Victoria’s Secret, J.Crew, John Varvatos and Intermix (to name a few).
 While I plugged away at my fashion writing career, I poured that same energy into my blog.

 Hey Mishka began picking up steam in 2011, and I was invited to collaborate with the incredible Patricia Field.
 I was also invited to host two separate DIY events with Bloomingdale’s SoHo.
 That’s when I realized I had a platform that could be a source of creative inspiration beyond what I’d originally imagined.